Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Disaggregation Framework

 \subsubsection{Regularized Kernel Regression}

 A kernel based regression technique that uses a training set of pixels and fits a function to it, by minimizing the representational error, is used to generate the disaggregated estimates.
-Ridge regression is a parametric regression technique that adds a scaled regularizing term to the cost function to to increase generalization.
-The cost function for ridge regression is
+Ridge regression\cite{Kibria2003} is a parametric regression technique that adds a scaled regularizing term to the cost function.
+This improves the stability of the regression as the added $\mathrm{L}_2$ normed term in the cost function results in smaller eigenvalues.
+The cost function is,

 The weights can be calculated by differentiating the error cost function with respect to the weights and setting it to zero.